SylvainTran/cart263-Winter2020/projects/p3/README.md

 In Phase 2, the player gets a review of what he answered with regards to people, animals and inanimate things he got questioned against.
 He must report back to court to with the new information.

 # Todo
+$Fix Actors not destroyed on new phase 1
+$Fix dialogues, make them meaningful somehow by type?
 $Fix collision boxes to make it pixel perfect
 $Add signs and feedback for things
 $Add contextual action button to show interactions with game elements